South Carolina National Guard Chinook transports PPE in support of COVID-19 response efforts

 |0

-This work, South Carolina National Guard Chinook transports PPE in support of COVID-19 response efforts, by SSG Brad Mincey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina National Guard Chinook transports PPE in support of COVID-19 response efforts, by SSG Roberto Di Giovine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT